top of page

 The noun 'ardor' has its etymological origins in the Latin word 'ardor,' which signifies 'burning' or 'heat.'
 In Latin, 'ardor' was used to describe the intense heat or burning sensation often associated with strong emotions or physical exertion.
 Over time, this term evolved to encompass the figurative sense of intense enthusiasm, passion, or eagerness towards a particular pursuit, goal, or activity.
 The term 'ardor' emphasizes the fiery and fervent nature of such emotions or zeal, highlighting the sense of inner combustion and fervor that propels individuals to wholeheartedly engage in their passions and pursuits.
 The etymology of 'ardor' underscores the enduring human capacity for intense and ardent dedication to the things they hold dear.

-Quiz: Find the meaning of ardor
+Quiz: Find the meaning of the noun ardor:

 Try Again!